 When I present at coaches, clinics, and conferences I reference “breakfast” but quickly identify that I call breakfast as meal one.
 I do not use traditional meal patterns like most.
 Why you may ask?
 Well, for starters I like to teach my athletes that all meals matter.
 Not one meal over another, and I also clear up the confusion that there’s some special “pre-game” or “pre-training” meal that will bolster an athlete’s performance.
 The fact of the matter is that the meals consumed leading up to that training session are what win games and lead to a stellar training session.
 Consistently eating well over time translates into successful practices, games and ultimately championships won.

 Ask any successful coach who has had a string of winning seasons, he/she understands it’s all about the fundamentals carried out day in and day out.
 Championship teams are not strung together after a few weeks of camp.
-It takes time, commitment, planning and strategy.
-Furthermore, high-school and adult athletes need more than the three normal meals (breakfast, lunch and dinner) a non-athlete would consume.
+It takes time, commitment, planning, and strategy.
+Furthermore, high-school and adult athletes need more than the three normal meals (breakfast, lunch, and dinner) a non-athlete would consume.
 Athletes need more calories and that requires more frequent feedings with a higher volume of calories.
 Young athletes also need to get in plenty of colorful fruits and veggies.
 Unsure of how to incorporate them?
-Check out one of my recent article, 7 Ways to Get More Veggies into your Young Athlete’s Diet published at Simplifaster .
+Check out one of my recent articles, 7 Ways to Get More Veggies into your Young Athlete’s Diet published at Simplifaster .

 Nutrition with Wendi Coaching Hack

-When counseling my young athletes and recreational active adults we go over the benefits consume four-five meals per day.
+When counseling my young athletes and recreationally active adults we go over the benefits consume four-five meals per day.
 When we go over their nutrition I ask, what was meal one?
 Referring to “breakfast” as meal one also helps young athletes feel like eating something before, they leave the house is realistic.
 Breakfast is often affiliated with a “sit down and eat approach”.
-Most young athletes and even adults do not have time to sit down and eat something and feel overwhelmed with lack of planning or time in the morning.
-So, for a young growing and developing athlete meal one is a grab-n-go option of a protein, fiber + or carbohydrate.
+Most young athletes and even adults do not have time to sit down and eat something and feel overwhelmed with a lack of planning or time in the morning.
+So, for a young growing, and developing athlete meal one is a grab-n-go option of a protein, fiber + or carbohydrate.

 Bone Health Hack

 Calcium can only reach its full bone-growth potential in the presence of adequate vitamin D. Vitamin D helps absorb calcium.
 Recommendations for calcium and vitamin D vary.
-A great way to attain adequate calcium and vitamin D is to consume dairy products such as cheese, yogurt, milk and fortified beverages.
+A great way to attain adequate calcium and vitamin D is to consume dairy products such as cheese, yogurt, milk, and fortified beverages.
 Bonus: A yogurt parfait with mixed berries can be a great pre-exercise snack roughly 45-60 min before training.
 A yogurt parfait offers key carbohydrates and high-quality protein to fuel exercise.

 Simple ways to overcome the time barrier with simple meals:

-- Establish a morning routine
+Establish a morning routine

-- Utilize breakfast at school (if available)Wake up 15-min sooner
+Utilize breakfast at school (if available)Wake up 15-min sooner

-- Dozen hard boiled eggs for the week
+Dozen hard-boiled eggs for the week

-- Hard-boiled egg, spinach & chicken
+Hard-boiled egg, spinach & chicken

-- Smoothie freezer bags ready to go
+Smoothie freezer bags ready to go

-- Overnight oats in mason jars for the week
+Overnight oats in mason jars for the week

-- Turkey cheese sausage bagel wrapped in tinfoil
+Turkey cheese sausage bagel wrapped in tinfoil

-- Grab-and-go chocolate or white milk
+Grab-and-go chocolate or white milk

-- Bananas, apples, pears and other perishable fruit on hand
+Bananas, apples, pears, and other perishable fruit on hand

-- String cheese and portioned out nuts
+String cheese and portioned out nuts

-- Whole-grain pita with turkey, egg and cheese
+Whole-grain pita with turkey, egg, and cheese

-- Egg scramble muffin tins baked ahead of time
+Egg scramble muffin tins baked ahead of time

-- Greek yogurt parfaits in mason jars or Tupperware container
+Greek yogurt parfaits in mason jars or Tupperware container

 Please follow me on Twitter for other quick and healthy nutritional strategies